mathieu-benoit/DevOpsOnAzureLab/docs/Lab 2 - Continuous Integration/README.md

 11. Go to the VSTS "Code" main tab to create a new branch based on the master branch.
 Click on "New branch" action and name it as `fix-unit-test` and then click on the "Create branch" button:

-TODO - Review the name of the branch with good practices? mathieu-benoit/fix-unit-test

-TODO - Create branch from WorkItem instead to demonstrate the integration?
+TODO - Create branch from WorkItem instead to demonstrate the integration instead?

 ![VSTSCode  - Create New Branch](./imgs/VSTSCode-CreateNewBranch.PNG)